apache/streampipes-website/docs/04_use-programmatic-access.md

 Other common scenarios are collecting live data from a stream inside another service, listing available streams or pipelines, or reusing platform metadata such as templates and sink definitions.

+## Python client

+We provide a Python client that allows to interact with StreamPipes and is tailored for data science support.

+Find the complete guide here: [Python Documentation](https://streampipes.apache.org/docs/docs/python/latest/)

+## Java Client

-## Start with the correct client version
+### Start with the correct client version

 The client library version should match the installed StreamPipes version.
 When you add the Java dependency, replace `${streampipes.version}` with the version of the StreamPipes installation you are working against.